Beta-Mannosidosis

 Also known as: Beta-D-mannosidosis, Lysosomal Beta-A-mannosidosis, Lysosomal Beta-mannosidosis deficiency

-Severity and progression of the disease vary widely in individuals and symptoms can appear in infancy through adulthood.
-Most affected individuals experience some degree of intellectual disability and delayed motor development.
-Other signs and symptoms include speech, swallowing, and hearing difficulties, repeat infections, seizures, gross and fine motor delay, low muscle tone, scoliosis, nystagmus, white matter changes to the brain (leukoencephalopathy), reduced sensations in extremities, dark red spots on the skin (angiokeratomas) and behavioral and psychiatric challenges.
+The seriousness and onset of the ailment can differ greatly from one person to the other depending upon the individuals and the severity of the disease.
+The symptoms can appear in infancy and continue through adulthood.
+The people who are most affected would face some level of psychological impairment and delayed motor coordination.
+The other triggers are speech, swallowing, deafness, recurrences of infections, seizures, gross and fine delay in the motor development, low muscle tone, scoliosis, nystagmus, (leukoencephalopathy) which is white matter changes to the brain, minimized sensations in extremities, dark red spots on the skin ( angiokeratomas) and behavioural as well as mental issues.

 Beta-mannosidosis is an inherited condition usually following an autosomal recessive pattern.